fabio-sassi/levin/README.md

 `set` are perfomed in an atomic way to avoid race condition.

-Currently the event engine supports only linux epoll.
+Currently the event engine supports epoll (Linux) and kqueue (BSD based systems).

 ## License
 Levin is open source and relased under BSD license.